MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.HDInsight/v1.6.1/New-AzureHDInsightCluster.md

 ```

 ### -EndPoint
-Specifies the endpoint to use to connect to azure_2.
+Specifies the endpoint to use to connect to Azure.
 If you do not specify this parameter, this cmdlet uses the default endpoint.

 ```yaml